kencormican/milestoneProjectFour/README.md

 I tried multiple combinations and permutations of configurations in attempt to resolve the server error, I even went as far as deleting, readding and reinitialising the heroku app but to no avail.
 During this time I also attempted to integrate the media data using suggestions I picked up from slack but to no avail.
 I'm now going to park this and return to developing the site again.......wasted far too much time on these issues.
+- Encountered a problem when trying to migrate Products models with categories models.
+Receiving following error. products.Product.category: (fields.E300) Field defines a relation with model 'Category', which is either not installed, or is abstract.
+Fix was found on Slack.
+Even though the models were imported the foreignkey model name still needed to be prefixed with app name i.e. categories.Categort before the system would make the relationship.

 ***